LPGhatguy/MSE-Docs/cpu.md

 # CPU Planning
-The base CPU architecture has an implementation for 8-bit, 16-bit, and potentially even 32-bit systems.
+The base CPU architecture has an implementation for 8-bit and 16-bit systems.
+32-bit systems are in consideration.

 The game's virtual machine implementation is called *Zarkov*.

 ## Overview
-The base CPU is in the middle of RISC and CISC.
-Loading into registers is explicit, there is an integrated FPU, and inspiration is drawn from both x86 and ARM.
+The base CPU is intended to be RISC, peppered with a few CISC instructions to minimize compiled size.

 All CPUs in the game are little-endian.